General Documentation Guidelines

 Components of professionally prepared documentation

-- Completed by a qualified professional who is a licensed or otherwise properly credentialed professional who has appropriate training and experience, and has no close, personal relationship with the student being evaluated.
+- Documentation that is completed and signed by a qualified professional who is a licensed or otherwise properly credentialed professional who has appropriate training and experience, and has no close, personal relationship with the student being evaluated.
+If documentation is not signed, we may contact the professional to verify the documentation.

 Clear Diagnostic Statement: